microprediction/timemachines/README.md

 # The Skater signature

-To emphasize, in this package a time series "model" is a plain old function taking scalars and lists as arguments.
 The name *timemachines* is chosen because the skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
     forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
 However unlike state machines that save state themselves, here the *caller* is expected to maintain state from one invocation (data point) to the next.
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd.

-So, here's a tiny bit more detail about the signature adopted by *all* skaters in this package.
+So, here's a tiny bit more detail about the s-k-a-t-e-r signature adopted by *all* skaters in this package.

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.